-- 5ml (1 tsp) of FeelGood Omega-3 contains the following:
+- 5ml (1 tsp) of FeelGood Omega contains the following:

 It could be a good alternative, depending on what the reaction was.

 On a genetic and species level, fish and squid are very different.
-If a dog has had a reaction to fish it does not mean that they will react to squid oil.
-It can be compared to those allergic to fish, but not shellfish, or vice versa.
+If a dog had a reaction to fish, it doesn't mean they will react to squid oil, similar to those allergic to fish, but not shellfish, or vice versa.